-The European built environment is responsible for a considerable amount of our energy consumption, total greenhouse gas emissions, resource extraction and waste production.
+The European built environment is responsible for a considerable amount of energy consumption, total greenhouse gas emissions, resource extraction and waste production.
 One of the principal causes of this is poor building design, coupled with the traditional linear economic model of produce-use-dispose.
-With only one end-use in mind, following economic or social change, buildings often end up vacant.
-This in turn leads to demolition, or complex and expensive renovation or repurposing work, generating considerable waste.
-The EU-funded BAMB project fostered a paradigm shift where materials, components and buildings are evaluated and conceived by considering the requirements of effective circularity.
-This approach goes beyond the limited and linear life-cycle analysis approaches currently used in the tools and methodologies in the building sector.
+With only one end-of-life option in mind, buildings end up being demolished, or require complex and expensive renovation work, thereby generating considerable waste.
+The EU-funded BAMB project fostered a paradigm shift where materials, components and buildings are conceived and evaluated based on effective circularity requirements.

 Design protocol for flexible and transformable buildings

-Project partners developed a Reversible Building Design Protocol that enables different stakeholders in the construction value chain to implement reversible design strategies and approaches in construction and refurbishing activities.
-At the core of this design approach are: transformation capacity – the ability to transform building spaces to meet new requirements; and reuse potential – the ability to reuse elements and components.
-Reversible Building Design enables resource efficient repair, reuse and recovery of building materials, products and components since different layers such as floors, windows, electric cords, ventilation, inner walls can be accessed without damaging other parts of the building and components can easily be removed or replaced.
-It can also be used to design flexible and easily transformable buildings.
+Project partners developed a Reversible Building Design Protocol that enables different stakeholders in the construction value chain to implement reversible design strategies in construction and refurbishment.
+At the core of this design approach are: transformation capacity – the ability to transform building spaces to meet new requirements; and reuse potential – the ability to reuse elements and components without causing any damage.
+Project partners are developing new software that will assess the transformation capacity and reuse potential of buildings and elements.

 Tool for circular building assessment

 Project partners also developed a prototype Circular Building Assessment tool.
-The decision-making tool is built on a methodology for the assessment of new and existing buildings’ resource productivity, based upon material selection and design decisions.
-The methodology’s integration in a newly developed (BIM compatible) software platform could aid users in making better choices for circularity.
-The platform helps users to see the impact of alternative solutions, optimising performance measures like reuse potential and transformation capacity through the different phases of the building’s life cycle (design, construction, management & maintenance, refurbishing, dismantling).
+The decision-making tool is built on a methodology for assessing new and existing buildings’ resource productivity, based upon material selection and design decisions.
+The newly developed software platform helps users to evaluate the impact of alternative solutions, optimising performance measures like reuse potential and transformation capacity through the different phases of the building’s life cycle.

 Pilot experiences and feedback

-BAMB, value, waste, construction, material passports, reversible building design, circular building assessment, sustainable, circular economy
+BAMB, waste, construction, value chain, material passports, reversible design, circular economy